 Toronto, the largest city in Canada, has always been a top travel destination, but many travelers always visit tourist places that cost them an arm and a leg.
-While going up to the CN Tower and taking a peek of the rays at the aquarium is fun, why do you not consider some unique and free things to do in Toronto that do not cost you anything?
+While going up to the CN Tower and taking a peek of the rays at the aquarium is fun, why do you not consider some unique and best free things to do in Toronto that do not cost you anything?

 401 Richmond Street West